Inductees

 Carol Callan

-- Callan has served as the USA Basketball Women’s National Director since October 1996.
+• Served as the USA Basketball Women’s National Director since 1996

-- She is responsible for the women’s teams’ programs, including competitions, trials, training camps, and working as a liaison to women’s competition committees.
+• Responsible for the women’s teams’ programs, including competitions, trials, training camps, and working as a liaison to women’s competition committees

-- Callan currently serves on the National Team Steering Committee as the chair, the National Team Player Selection Committee, and the Developmental National Team Committee as a non-voting chair.
+• Served on the National Team Steering Committee, the National Team Player Selection Committee, and the Developmental National Team Committee as a non-voting chair.

-- Won the 2015 Williams Woods University Alumni Award of Distinction.
+• Williams Woods University Alumni Award of Distinction (2015)

-- Honored, along with the 1996 U.S. Olympic Team, as a Women’s Basketball Hall of Fame Trailblazer.
+• Honored alongside the 1996 U.S. Olympic Team as a Women’s Basketball Hall of Fame Trailblazer

-- On the WBCA Board of Directors, Callan has served as Screening Committee Chair, First Vice President, President, and Past President.
+• On the WBCA Board of Directors, Callan served as Screening Committee Chair, First Vice President, President, and Past President

 Carol Callan